The Problem

 What You'll Build

-- Seller onboarding with Stripe Express accounts
+- Seller onboarding with Stripe Accounts v2 (Express dashboard)

 - Checkout flow that splits payment (seller + platform fee)